gromacs/gromacs/docs/reference-manual/functions.rst

    V_{pol} ~=& \frac{k_{cs}}{2} r_{cs}^2 & r_{cs} \le \delta \\
                =& \frac{k_{cs}}{2} r_{cs}^2 + k_{hyp} (r_{cs}-\delta)^4 & r_{cs} > \delta\end{aligned}

- where :math:`\delta` is a user-defined constant that is set to 0.02 nm for anions in the Drude force field H. Yu et al. (2010).
-Since this original introduction it has also been used in other atom types Lopes et al. (2013).
+where :math:`\delta` is a user-defined constant that is set to 0.02 nm for anions in the Drude force field \ :ref:`94 <refHYu2010>`.
+Since this original introduction it has also been used in other atom types \ :ref:`93 <refLopes2013a>`.

 ::